-Increment Borer Repair Service Extend the life of your increment borer.
+PROFESSIONAL INCREMENT BORER REPAIR SERVICE Extend the life of your increment borer.
 Have the cutting edge sharpened, threads reshaped near cutting tip, and nicks removed.
 Your bit will be returned to you in "like-new" condition.
-Note: Nicks, chips and cracks greater than 1/16" deep cannot be repaired.
-For more information, call our Customer Service Department toll-free at (800) 752-8460.
-One of our friendly representatives will tell you everything you need to know.
-Page 2
+Nicks, chips and cracks greater than 1/16" deep cannot be repaired.
+For more information, call (800) 752-8460.